Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Any plan for uncensoring Sengoku 1 and 3 in the future ?

 Absolutely not, [for sure](https://www.youtube.com/watch?v=DNVGvQE0vgU).
 Sengoku 1 is boring as fuck and I cannot imagine myself playing it for more than 20 minutes to debug palette issue and chase rogue pixels.
-As for Sengoku 3, it doesn’t exist.
+As for Sengoku 3, it does not exist.

 ## Final words